 - 3.0% at the age of 60

-Laguna Hills is the only city in Orange County that retained the more conservative and sustainable 2.0% at 60 formula.
-In Orange County, there are 15 cities that at one time or another have provided or still provide the 2% at 55 pension plan.
-Another 17 cities offered the more lucrative 2.5% or 2.7% at 55 formulas.
+Laguna Hills retained the more conservative and sustainable 2.0% at 60 formula.
+In Orange County, many cities still provide the 2% at 55 pension plan or the more lucrative 2.5% or 2.7% at 55 formulas.
 These more lucrative 2.5% or 2.7% formulas serve to enhance pension benefits by 20% to 26% over and above the City of Laguna Hills’ pension plan.
 Since January 1, 2013, pursuant to State law, all new employees who have not been a part of a public employee pension plan in the previous six months are under a 2% at 62 formula.
-It should also be noted that in Laguna Hills the only compensation that can be legally used to calculate an employee’s retirement pension is base salary, plus performance based incentive pay.
+It should also be noted that in Laguna Hills the only compensation that can be legally used to calculate an employee’s retirement pension is base salary, plus performance-based incentive pay.
 No other benefits, including vacation buy-outs, can be used to enhance an employee’s pension.

 It is a common practice for governmental agencies to provide retiree health insurance coverage to their employees.
-Over ten years ago, the City evaluated the provision of this benefit to its employees.
+Over fifteen years ago, the City evaluated the provision of this benefit to its employees.
 The analysis showed that it was just too expensive.
 As a cost-effective alternative, the City evaluated a Retiree Health Savings (RHS) plan for long-time employees.
 This type of plan functions like a defined contribution 401k plan.
 After ten years of full-time employment, employees are enrolled in the City’s RHS plan and the City starts contributing $5,000 annually while the employee is employed by the City.
-This amount is included in the management compensation reported above and only for those management employees who have reached the ten-year anniversary mark.
 In addition, any unused sick leave over 160 hours is bought out by the City and deposited in the employee’s RHS account.
-Since this amount can vary widely from year-to-year, it is not included in management compensation reported above, but is listed under “Other Compensation” in the at-a-glance tables.
 The employee may use these contributions to help defray medical expenses in retirement.
 When the employee retires, or exits employment with the City, the City has no post-employment benefit obligation.
 The City Council does not participate in this plan.

 City employees accrue vacation leave at various levels depending on years of service.
 State law requires that employees be compensated for unused vacation leave when they exit employment with the City.
 It is a recommended best management practice to limit the amount of vacation leave that an employee may accumulate.
 In Laguna Hills, the maximum number of hours that an employee may carry-over from one year to the next is 320 hours.
 If at the end of a given fiscal year, an employee has an excess of 320 hours of vacation, the City buys out all vacation leave in excess of the 320 hours.
 The City encourages all employees to reduce their unused leave balances each year to 160 hours or less.
 This practice allows the City to avoid the accumulation of large unfunded liabilities.
 Employees are thereby allowed to cash out vacation leave in excess of 80 hours.
 To the extent that an employee has his or her vacation bought out by the City, or if it is cashed out by the employee, it is taxable compensation.
 And, as stated above, it is illegal to include vacation buy-outs when an employee’s pension is calculated.
-Since vacation buy-outs vary significantly from year-to-year, these amounts are treated by the City as special, one-time occurrences and are not included in the regular, recurring compensation of management staff listed above, but is listed under “Other Compensation” in the at-a-glance tables.
 City Council members do not receive vacation, or any other types of leave.